- WHO WE ARE

 - Construction Projects

 - Permits and Fees

 - Private Sewer Lateral Program

 - Sewer Service Charges

 - CONTACT US

-a holistic approach to gardening and landscaping that works in harmony with the natural conditions of the San Francisco Bay Watershed.
-Bay-Friendly practices foster soil health, conserve water and other valuable resources while reducing waste and preventing pollution.
+Bay-Friendly is a holistic approach to gardening and landscaping that works in harmony with the natural conditions of the San Francisco Bay Watershed.
+Bay-Friendly practices foster soil health, water conservation, and other valuable resources while reducing waste and preventing pollution.

 Castro Valley Sanitary District gets Bay-Friendly